Regulation and Policy

 Europe – 2020: The RAGES project (Risk Assessment of Genetically Engineered Organisms in the EU and Switzerland) was carried out between 2016 and 2019 to critically evaluate risk assessment of genetically engineered food plants as performed by the European Food Safety Authority (EFSA) and its Swiss counterpart: The EU Parliament has in recent years adopted around 40 resolutions against further approvals for the import of genetically engineered plants.
 One of the main criticisms was a lack of adequate and sufficient risk assessment.
 Experts from several member states raised similar criticisms.
 Nevertheless, the EU Commission gave the green light to all these imports.
 The results of the international research project RAGES now show that the concerns of EU Parliament are fully justified: There is a substantial contradiction between the legally required safety standards and the reality of the EU approval process.
 “Risk assessors are following a reductionistic, restrictive evidential approach, which largely ignores the complexity of life forms and their interactions with their environments as well as evolutionary principles.”

-There is a new international fight over the regulation of genetically engineered (genetically modified or GM) foods, plants and animals.
-New genetic engineering techniques called genome editing, or gene editing, have opened up negotiations over national regulation, leading some countries to exempt certain genome editing techniques from government oversight.
+There is an international fight over the regulation of genetically engineered (genetically modified or GM) foods, plants and animals.
+New genetic engineering techniques called genome editing, or gene editing, have opened up new negotiations over national regulation, leading some countries to exempt certain genome edited products from government oversight.

-Health Canada and the Canadian Food Inspection Agency have announced intentions to change guidance on the risk assessment of genetically modified (“novel”) foods and plants.
-The proposed changes would remove regulation from some products of genetic engineering, particularly some products of the new gene editing techniques.
-The Canadian Food Inspection Agency says, “some products developed using gene editing techniques may not meet the regulatory definition of ‘novel’” and may not therefore need to be subject to safety assessment.
-Click here to read CBAN’s May 11, 2021 comments to Health Canada
+In 2022-2024, Health Canada and the Canadian Food Inspection Agency changed guidance on the risk assessment of “novel” foods and plants, removing pre-market regulation from some products of genetic engineering, particularly some products of the new gene editing techniques.
+Federal government agencies have concluded that products with no foreign DNA do not meet the regulatory definition of “novel” and do not therefore need to be subject to government safety assessments and any requirements for transparency.
+Read more on our campaign webpage.

 Ban Outdoor Field Testing of GM Crops